 Even though the Puft didn’t end up following in the stomping footsteps of Godzilla, he did take a gigantic bite out of the budget.
 It is believed that three suits were used and destroyed in the production, each of which cost $20,000.

 As for the massive explosion at the end of the film, the team raided their bathroom cabinets to gather gallons of shaving cream to simulate falling blobs of marshmallow in the sugary shower scene.

 2. Ivan Reitman Provided the Voices for Zuul and Slimer

-Zuul the Gatekeeper of Gozer assumed various forms throughout the film, possessing everything from an apartment refrigerator to a human female host, yet his demonic voice always remained the same.
+Zuul the Gatekeeper of Gozer assumed various forms throughout the film, possessing everything from an apartment refrigerator to Sigourney Weaver, yet his demonic voice always remained the same.

 It has since been revealed that director Ivan Reitman provided the unearthly vocals for the creature.
 Interestingly, he was also responsible for Slimer’s dulcet tones in a secondary uncredited role.